-At CADAS we are dedicated to providing the highest quality treatment, prevention, and education to the chemically dependent, their families, and within the surrounding communities.
-We are committed to providing quality services consistent with sound clinical practices.
-CADAS is one of the few nonprofit alcohol and drug treatment facilities that provide a complete continuum of care.
-Separate programs are offered for adults and adolescents as well as services for every stage of the recovery process, in both an outpatient and a residential basis.
+At CADAS, we are committed to providing the highest quality treatment, prevention, and education services to individuals struggling with chemical dependency and their families, as well as the surrounding communities.
+Our services are delivered in accordance with established clinical practices to ensure excellence and effectiveness.
+CADAS stands out among alcohol and drug treatment facilities as a nonprofit organization that offers a comprehensive continuum of care.
+We have separate programs for adults and adolescents, and we provide services at every stage of the recovery process, both on an outpatient and residential basis.

 ABOUT CADAS